Knoxville College: Accreditation loss, reorganization attempts, and closure

 Beginning in the 1970s, Knoxville College began to struggle financially, leading to a gradual decline.
 In 1997, the Southern Association of Colleges and Schools withdrew Knoxville College's accreditation; enrollment dropped precipitously and the school's financial situation became dire.
 As enrollment plummeted, the school's debt skyrocketed and it was soon unable to pay its faculty or electric bills.
 Throughout the rest of the 1990s, as enrollment plummeted, most campus buildings were shuttered and abandoned, with most degree programs being discontinued.
 In August 2005, the school's Board of Trustees fired the school's president, Barbara Hatton.

 Following Hatton's removal, the school's alumni association embarked on an aggressive fundraising campaign in 2006 and 2007 to save the college and return it to solvency.
-In January 2010, the school hired Dr. Horace A. Judson as interim president.
+In January 2010, the school hired Horace A. Judson as interim president.
 Judson implemented a new strategic plan with the following goals: (1) regain accreditation, (2) achieve fiscal stability, (3) develop academic program distinctiveness, (4) develop a department of enrollment management, (5) develop a quality student-centered living and learning environment, and (6) establish new relationships and strengthen former ones among key constituents.

 However, Judson soon left and the college continued to struggle.
 On June 9, 2014, the Environmental Protection Agency seized control of the long-shuttered A.K.
 Stewart Science Hall to conduct an emergency clean-up of toxic chemicals that the college had improperly stored in laboratories; In early 2015 state accreditation for the college was withdrawn, further complicating the college's already strained finances.
 In April 2015, the school announced it was suspending classes for the Fall 2015 term in hopes of reorganizing.
 Enrollment had dwindled to just 11 students, and the college was struggling to pay back a $4.5 million loan from 2003 and more than $425,000 to the federal government for the Stewart Science Hall cleanup.
 In May 2015, the school announced classes would resume in the Fall 2016 term.